CSC207-UofT/course-project-26/phase2/design_document_phase2.md

 case classes in order to maintain clean architecture - our controller uses service interface to obatain rules and data from entities.

 Finally, consoleUI classes are in the fourth layer.
-They get the input data, then hand them in to Service, Controller classes which are in the third layer.
+They get the input data, then hand them in to Service and Controller classes.

 Overall, Our source code dependencies only points inwards.
 Nothing in the inner circle can know anything at all about something in an outer circle.